electron/electron/docs/api/tray.md

 __Platform limitations:__

-* On OS X `clicked` event will be ignored if the tray icon has context menu.
 * On Linux app indicator will be used if it is supported, otherwise `GtkStatusIcon` will be used instead.
 * App indicator will only be showed when it has context menu.